Why Feedback Is the Most Underused Communication Skill

 Comparing Feedback Frameworks

-| Framework | Structure | Best For | Limitation |
+| Framework | Structure | Where it shines | Where it breaks down |

 |---|---|---|---|

-| DESC | Describe → Express → Specify → Consequences | Conflict-adjacent feedback, assertive requests | Can feel formal for routine feedback |
+| DESC | Describe → Express → Specify → Consequences | Feedback that shades into a request or a boundary | Feels stiff for a quick course-correction |

-| COIN | Context → Observation → Impact → Next steps | Performance reviews, development plans | More time-consuming to prepare |
+| COIN | Context → Observation → Impact → Next steps | Formal reviews and written development plans | Too much prep for a hallway conversation |

 Feedforward: The Future-Focused Alternative